 - 1. The Idaho SERT, or parts of the SERT, may be activated to address emergency or disaster incidents requiring state assistance.
 The ID-ESF #4 Annex may be activated based on incident demands.
 Once activated, state-level coordination of firefighting functions will be addressed by the SERT via ID-ESF #4. - 2.
 The Idaho SERT focuses on coordination of response and recovery actions that treat all individuals fairly and respectfully.
-Emergency operations focus on providing equal access to opportunities and resources.
+Emergency operations focus on providing equitable access to opportunities and resources.
 Several factors may increase exposure and vulnerability to hazards and create variations in resources required to support engagement in each phase of an emergency or disaster incident. - 3.
 Normally available firefighting resources may be difficult to obtain and use because of massive disruption to communications, transportation, utility, and water systems. - 4.
-Wildland fires occur as a result of some natural or man-caused event.
+Wildland fires occur as a result of natural or human-caused events.
 These fires have the potential of becoming very large and catastrophic.
 Aggressive initial attack is recognized as the primary means of keeping wildfire from developing into a disaster emergency.
-It is also recognized that under certain fuel and weather conditions some fires will not be suppressed during initial attack and become large fires with the potential of becoming a disaster emergency. - 5.
+It is also recognized that under certain fuel and weather conditions, some fires will not be suppressed during initial attack and could become large fires with the potential of becoming a disaster emergency. - 5.
 Major wildland fires may be burning elsewhere in the region when another disaster emergency takes place.
 Resources normally expected for wildland fire suppression may be committed to these existing fires.
 It should be assumed that firefighting resources might be in limited supply, resulting in significant competition for essential personnel and resources by the various ongoing incidents. - 6.
 A disaster emergency fire situation may occur in urban or rural communities due to an earthquake, wildland fire burning into a community, or other significant disaster event.
 These large or multiple fire situations can easily overwhelm the local fire agency capacity, requiring assistance from neighboring fire agencies or assistance from other fire agencies throughout the state. - 7.
 Telephone communications may become difficult, resulting in the need for additional radios or alternative communications systems to maintain adequate communications.
-Early ordering of radio kits or other communications equipment from the appropriate cache is a priority. - 8.
+Early ordering of radio kits or other communications equipment is a priority. - 8.
 Access by roads (highway and secondary) may become compromised, inhibiting effective incident response by agency resources and making evacuation of the local populace difficult or impossible.
-Increased dependence on aerial attack using air tankers for retardant applications and helicopters for personnel transport and water drops may become necessary.
+Increased usage of aviation resources such as air tankers for retardant applications and helicopters for personnel transport and water drops may become necessary.
 Availability of aircraft will likely become an issue if there are multiple incidents competing for limited resources.
-IDL will maintain exclusive use and call-when-needed contracts for aerial fire suppression assets including but not limited to both air tankers, unmanned aerial systems (UAS), and helicopters to ensure the availability of aviation resources for fires within Idaho.
+IDL will maintain exclusive use contracts and Pre-Season Aviation Agreements for aviation resources including but not limited to air tankers, aerial detection platforms, and helicopters to ensure the availability of aviation resources for fires within Idaho.

-- 9. For information and resource management purposes, Requests for Assistance (RFAs) by local or tribal officials may be coordinated through the Idaho SERT.
+- 9. For information and resource management purposes, Requests for Assistance (RFAs) by local, tribal, or agency officials may be coordinated through the Idaho SERT.
 Requests for firefighting support will be routed to ID-ESF #4. - 10.
-Continued use of the ICS between federal, state, tribal, and local fire suppression and emergency management services agencies will be essential for coordinated and effective fire suppression operations. - 11.
+Continued use of the Incident Command System (ICS) between federal, state, tribal, and local fire suppression and emergency management services agencies will be essential for coordinated and effective fire suppression operations. - 11.
 Mutual aid agreements may be leveraged at the local level or by the state when state assets cannot meet incident demands. - 12.
-Wildland fire tactics may need to be applied to urban and rural fire situations, particularly where water systems are inoperative.
-Aerial delivery of retardants or water may be essential.
-Firebreaks may need to be cleared and burnout or backfiring tactics may be used to establish and maintain perimeter control.
+Wildland fire tactics may need to be applied to urban and rural fire situations, particularly in the wildland urban interface.
+Loss of power will likely impact the operability of ground-based water systems (i.e., wells and underground water tanks/hydrants) leading to increased demand for water tanks/tenders.